 - A Windows PC or Mac/Linux with Mono installed

 The first thing that you must do is set up HEN on your PS4.
 There are many guides online on how to do this, but the general idea is that you visit a webpage, either in the web browser or by redirecting the user manual, and the webpage automatically jailbreaks your system and sets up a Homebrew ENabler (HEN).
 This is what allows you to install custom PKGs that the PS4 will accept as DLC.

 Currently HEN is only available for firmwares at or below 5.07, thus the prerequisite.

 Songs on Rock Band 4 use a number of new file formats which differ significantly from Rock Band 3 and prior games.
 Notably, rather than using a MIDI file for the chart, a new "RBMid" format is used which is a sort of pre-compiled chart.
 For this reason, I have been working on a project called LibForge which is software for converting RB3 format songs to RB4.
 It is written in C# so it will run on Windows natively or on Mac/Linux with Mono.

 - LibForge on Github - if you want to see the source code, submit pull requests, report issues, etc

 - LibForge on AppVeyor - use this to download the latest EXEs

 LibForge is still considered beta software, and the conversions will not be perfect.
 Because the new file formats have been reverse engineered by essentially educated guessing, not everything is perfect.
-Notably, animations are currently not working and there are some bugs related to vocal harmonies.
+Notably, there are some bugs related to vocal harmonies.
 Guitar, Bass, and Drum tracks, as well as Solo Vocals should be mostly working, however.
 As more people test and report issues, the quality will improve.